Parents can help a child with eating disorder recovery, and these journal prompts that you complete together can guide you. Read on to find out:

-The journal prompts above are all based on counter-culture but nonetheless scientific fact.
-If you would like to see the data supporting them, please visit our research library.
+If you would like to see the data supporting the statements about weight and health, please visit our research library.

 Ginny Jones is on a mission to empower parents to raise kids who are free from eating disorders and body hate.